CycloneDX/cyclonedx-rust-cargo/cyclonedx-bom/README.md

 CycloneDX is a lightweight SBOM specification that is easily created, human and machine readable, and simple to parse.

+The library is intended to enable developers to:

+- Construct SBOM documents that conform the CycloneDX specification
+- Parse and validate JSON and XML SBOM documents
+- Perform modifications to BOM documents (e.g. merging multiple BOMs using a variety of algorithms)

 ## Usage

 ### Read and validate an SBOM